shibby360/linguistics-stuff/chhayan/basics.md

 Anything not covered stays the same.
 Pronouns do not decline.
 ## Pronunciation
-Every letter is pronounced by itself, dipthongs and digraphs do not exist.
+Every letter is pronounced by itself.
 Examples:
 fimā(f-ee-m-aa) = girl
 āknĭo(aa-k-n-y-o) = window